ekedonald/Implementing-Wordpress-Website-with-LVM-Storage-Management/README.md

 6. New Security Group: WordPress
 7. Inbound Rules: Allow Traffic From Anywhere On Port 80 and Port 22.

-* On the Instances tab, you will see the Availabilty Zone.
+* On the Instances tab, you will see the Availabilty Zone (_i.e. us-east-1d_).
 This will be used when creating Elastic Block Volumes for the Web Server Instance.

 ### Step 2: Create and Attach 3 Elastic Block Store Volumes to the Web Server EC2 Instance